The chair of competitions must

 - Email the results of the competition to all participating teachers by 9:00 PM of the day of the event, or three hours after the conclusion of the event, whichever is later.

-- Email a final report to the president and website committee.
+- Email a final event report for this site to the president and Amanda Halstead.
 This report should indicate the number of entrants in each level, as well as the number of teachers represented.
 Winners and honorable mentions should be listed by level.

 - Mail the judging sheets and certificates to the teachers.

 - Mail the financial report to the treasurer, giving names of the winners and places and levels for awards checks.
-Request reimbursement for your expenses.
+Request reimbursement for your expenses, which must not exceed any given line item by more than 10%.

 - File and retain all original applications and competition results to determine eligibility in following years.
 The chair is responsible to check that repertoire is not repeated and that winners follow entry guidelines in subsequent years.

 - Notify teachers of first place winners to submit bios and repertoire of their students to the Program Chair for the Winners’ Concert.

-- Report any complaints about judging to the Competition Resource Chair.
+- Report any complaints about judging to the Vice President, who chairs the Competition Oversight Committee.